yairchu/yairchu.github.io/site/projects/chess-chase.md

 ## Misc

+* [The Chess piece graphics](https://commons.wikimedia.org/wiki/File:Chess_Pieces_Sprite.svg) were created by Cburnett and jurgenwesterhof
 * [Privacy Policy](/projects/chess-chase/privacy-policy)

-Similar games:

-* [Kung Fu Chess](https://en.wikipedia.org/wiki/Kung-Fu_Chess) - Has the real-time aspect but the whole board is visible
+* Similar game: [Kung Fu Chess](https://en.wikipedia.org/wiki/Kung-Fu_Chess).
+It has the real-time aspect but the whole board is visible.